Dexterboss19/Photomosaic/README.md

 If you want to subdivide the picture more or less or if you want to change it altogether you will need to delete the resized and slices folders and the dataResized.csv and dataSlices.csv files

 ## Example
-The photo I want to make an mosaic out of is a photo of Shibes ... because Shibes.
+The photo I want to make a mosaic out of is a photo of Shibes ... because Shibes.
 The tiles are memes from this meme dataset (https://www.kaggle.com/sayangoswami/reddit-memes-dataset).

-The photo is 700 x 700 pixels and will be divided in 3000 slices.
+The photo is 700 x 700 pixels and will be divided into 3000 slices.
 The dataset has 3326 tiles (here memes) so it should not repeat them if not specified.

 ![](Photos/Normal.jpeg)